 4. MOTIVATION & INSPIRATION

 Another way to keep your motivation and raise your creativity is to listen to a different genre of music.
 Jazz and disco I find that drive my interest to the fullest.
-Rock, blues, new age and of course classical music and symphonic orchestras are also amazing inspirational genres.
-During that time try to divide the instruments of the song that is used to composed.
-Drums, guitars, bass, keys, vocals, brass as well as mixing techniques and patterns.
+Rock, blues, new age and of course classical music and symphonic orchestras are also fantastic inspirational genres.
+During that time try to divide the instruments of the song that is used to composed: drums, guitars, bass, keys, vocals, brass as well as mixing techniques and patterns.

 Sometimes, the cooperation with another artist can be extremely beneficial and motivated, helping you to see a project from a deferent perspective.